 The Ontario Hunter Jumper Association (OHJA) was formed in 1994 as a result of the growth of the horse industry.
 Up until that time Ontario Equestrian offices functioned as the administrative facility for the hunter/jumper community of the province.
 All other breed and disciplines had a provincial organization in place which dealt with their specific issues.
 The OE Board of Directors, by formal motion, required the hunter/jumper community to establish their own association.

 The OHJA is a member association of Ontario Equestrian.
-It is funded by memberships and the levy program administered by the Jumping Committee of Equestrian Canada.
-Hunter, Equitation, and Jumper programs are developed and maintained by the OHJA and include the Annual Awards program and the maintenance of a point system used to determine Ontario qualifying competitors at The Royal Agricultural Winter Fair®.
+It is funded by annual memberships administered by an elected Board of Directors.
+Hunter, Equitation, and Jumper programs are developed and maintained by the OHJA and include the Provincial Annual Awards program and the maintenance of a point system used to determine OHJA Year End Awards.
 The Hunter/Equitation Committee, Jumper Committee and Banquet committees all work together to maintain and implement the programs designed each year.
-Information to the membership is shared through our website, social media channels and InGate magazine.
+Information to the membership is shared through our website, social media channels and InGate digital magazine.